jpecquais/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Local_Audio_Path.md

 **Override** - In Return only, override the DAW input path.

+**Position mode** - Choose to listen to AED or XYZ automation lanes.

+**Input delay** - Use this text field to enter the latency induced by the previous plug-ins in the signal chain.
+For example, if you use a compressor with a look ahead above in the audio stream that delays the signal by 100 samples, you should enter 100 in the **input delay** field of the SPAT plug-in.
+Every other incoming streams will be delayed by this value.
+In more complex cases, where many input latency is set up in different SPAT send instances, the lowest possible delay is applied.

 ## DAW routing priority

 In order to make sure that no sync error can happen between _SPAT Revolution_ and the DAW of your choice, it is obligatory to make sure that **each track containing a Spat Send plug-in have to be routed to every and each track containing a Spat Return plug-in.**